The Study

 Sourcing the Menu: Pork

 Organic only.
 Solid meat, not ground or sliced.
 No ham because most have added water of unknown provenance.
-The Center for Research on Environmental Chemicals In Humans is an IRS-approved 501(c)(3) non-profit.
-Please consider a tax-deductible contribution.
-Click here!.
-Thank you for your support!
+This ad-free article is made possible by the financial support of the Center for Research on Environmental Chemicals in Humans: a 501(c)(3) non-profit.
+Please consider making a tax-deductible donation for continued biomedical research.

 Continue Reading